Irisufus/Irisufus/README.md

 - 👋 Hi, I’m Blockybomb
 - 👀 I’m interested in coding, games, pc
-- 🌱 I’m currently learning Javascript/Typescript
+- 🌱 I’m currently learning Javascript
-- 📫 How to reach me discord = blockybomb#7922
+- 📫 Const discord = blockybomb#7922

 <!---
 BlockybombDEV/BlockybombDEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.